GitauHarrison/notes/oop_python.md

 ### Setter Method

-Now that `phone` is private by the help of our getter method, we can focus on setting its value.
+Now that `phone` is private with the help of our getter method, we can focus on setting its value.
 A setter method uses a decorator whose name is similar to the getter method, then append the word `setter`.
 The method name is also similar to the getter method.

 ```python
 @get_phone.setter